RhyminGarfunkle/knifebuckets/fighters.md

 **Specialists** may be promoted to Champion on an advancement roll of 12, or by paying double the XP cost.
 Gangs may not have more than 2 Champions - if the gang already has two Champions, the Specialist may not be promoted.

 **Champions** can only become Leaders when the Leader dies.

+Only Gangers and Juves clear their advancement count on promotion.
+Specialists retain their advancement count when promoted to Champion - if a Specialist had 3 advancements, their first advancement as a Champion would still cost 8 credits.

 # Permanent Injuries and Bionics